Playfloor/ELI5/README.md

 # ELI5
-Emacs-Like IDE For Inveterate Vim-users Everywhere.
+Emacs-Like Interface For Inveterate Vim-users Everywhere.

 🚧 Obviously, this site   🚧